 - Arrange decoratively.

 If you want to nerd out a lot more on French-Nice food, check out Jacque’s cookbook here.

 Keeping Jacque’s principles in mind, I applied them to the California ecosystem and food systems here, making sure everything sourced was grown/harvested/fished in sustainable practices with respect to the land and sea.

 If you want to choose a sustainable fish over Ahi tuna, based on fishing seasons and availability, some other good options include salmon, rockfish, cod, or halibut.

 Why Choose Sustainable Seafood?

 Before we began to notice the detrimental effects of industrialized fishing practices, the ocean was viewed as an inexhaustible resource.
 Overfishing combined with the lack of effective management and our ever-growing consumption habits have decimated native fish populations.

 According to the National Oceanic and Atmospheric Administration (NOAA), less than 20 percent of the world’s seafood is produced sustainably, and less than 10 percent of global seafood production is certified by any of the major international standards.
-This means that there is little oversight of mis-managed fish farms, who’s chemicals and waste often pollutes nearby habitats.
+This means that there is little oversight of mismanaged fish farms, whose chemicals and waste often pollute nearby habitats.
 Many forms of traditional fishing have also damaged native underwater habitats and local non-target species, largely due to destructive fishing gear.

 In the U.S., the story has been historically similar to the rest of the world.
 Recently, however, science-based programs and organizations have been working hard to make our U.S. fishing industries more sustainable.